streamlit/docs/content/streamlit-cloud/get-started/manage-your-app.md

 You can also favorite an app from right within the app!
 Currently, in-app favoriting is available for apps that use Streamlit v1.4.0 or later.
 Note that in-app favoriting is not available on apps in your workspaces for which you only have view access.

-When viewing any app in your workspace, click the star (☆) in the top-right corner of the app, besides the "☰" hamburger menu.
+When viewing any app in your workspace, click the star (☆) in the top-right corner of the app, beside the "⋮" app menu icon.

 ![In-app favoriting](/images/streamlit-community-cloud/un-favorited.png)